conradakunga/Blog/_posts/2025-01-07-dependency-injection-in-c-net-part-8-types-of-depedency-injection.md

 1. You must supply an `AlertSender` during the **instantiation** of this object
 2. Once you have supplied the `AlertSender`, you (generally) **cannot change it**

-The benefits of this type of injection are
+The benefits of this type of injection are:

 1. The class is **easy to test**
 2. The requirements are **explicit**
 3. By reading the code, it is easy to understand **how to instantiate the class and how it works**

-The main drawbacks  are :
+The main drawbacks  are:

 1. When there are many types to be injected, the constructor can become very **unwieldy and verbose**
 2. Additionally, when there are many injected types, the object can be **expensive to instantiate**